Corn Cockle: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Potential Substance Interactions

 Certain drugs or substances may interact with corn cockle.
 Before using corn cockle as a dietary supplement, it is critical to speak with your healthcare provider, especially if you are taking any drugs or have underlying health concerns.
-Among the possible interactions are blood thinners, which are adversely affected by bioactive substances in corn cockle that may have anticoagulant properties.
+Among the possible interactions are blood thinners, which are adversely affected by in corn cockle that may have properties.
 Individuals using blood thinners, such as warfarin, should use caution and seek medical advice before using Corn Cockle.

 Immunosuppressive medicines should also be used with caution when adding corn cockle to your health regimen.
 The immunomodulatory characteristics of corn cockle may interact with immune suppressant medicines.
 If you are using immunosuppressive medications, check your doctor before using Corn Cockle.